dbbs-lab/bsb-core/docs/cells/intro.rst

 .. rubric:: Basic configuration

-The :guilabel:`radius` and :guilabel:`density` are the 2 most basic *placement indicators*, they specify how large and dense the cells in the population generally are.
+The :guilabel:`radius` and :guilabel:`density` are the 2 most basic :doc:`placement
+indications </placement/placement-indicators>`, they specify how large and dense the cells in the population generally are.
 The :guilabel:`plotting` block allows you to specify formatting details.

 .. code-block:: json